Cognitive learning

 • New information should be instilled in learners in a sequence to build on what is already understood.

-Learning Through Discovery strategy
+Learning through discovery strategy

 Jerome Bruner is a psychologist who built his theory on top of Piaget’s theory of cognitive development that was focusing on learning through discovery.